This article has links to products and services we recommend, which we may make a commission from.

 Pro Tips: The plate sizes are rather small.
 We recommend trying several dishes and sharing them.
 Besides the tea leaf salad, our favorites are the stewed pork, eggplant curry and prawn curry.

-#13: Pork Legs And Rice – Khae Kha Moo
+13. Pork Legs And Rice – Khao Kha Moo

-Although not a Lanna dish or northern Thai food, this Chiang Mai food guide would not be complete without the Cowgirl’s khao kha moo, stewed pork over rice.
+Although not a Lanna dish or northern Thai food, this Chiang Mai food guide would not be complete without mentioning khao kha moo.

 Best Street Food Vendor in Chiang Mai To Eat Khao Moo – The Cowboy Lady